 Target Your Audience

 Evaluate your service or product and determine who is your ideal customer.
-Don’t aim for people who YOU want to be your customer just yet, aim for people who are actually buying from you.
-Figure out who they are and figure why they buy from you.
+Don’t aim for accounts that YOU think should be your customer, aim for the sorts of brands who actually buy from you.
+Figure out who they are and figure out why they buy from you.
 This is the first step.
-Without this knowledge you really cannot move forward.
+Without this knowledge, you cannot move forward.

 Also, make sure your goals are measurable.
 Set a date and number for whatever goal you are hoping to accomplish.
 Make it reasonable, not too far-fetched or it will be that much harder to motivate your team to succeed.

-And then, after you’ve pushed through all those steps, I would say that you and your company are ready to begin innovating.
+After you’ve worked through all those steps, you are ready to begin innovating.
 You now have a sound basis for doing things differently, because no business is quite like yours.
 You’ve identified your customers, your goals and developed a plan.
 Now innovation can start as you come up with solutions to your unique issues.

-Now that you know what your company wants and needs and have actually started executing those goals you set, you’re ready to step away from the pack.
+Now that you know what your company wants and needs and started executing those goals you set, you’re ready to step away from the trendy pack.
 It takes creativity and drive but it is well worth it.

-We’d love to hear your thoughts about this piece.
+What do you think?
 Is it better to follow the pack or risk striking out on your own?
-You know what I think, now tell me what you think in the comments section.
+Let us know what you think?